KarthiPeriyasamy26/Korber_WMS_DataModel/README.md

 The diagram reflects real-world implementation experience and is intended as a knowledge-sharing resource for professionals working in WMS environments.

 ## Key Highlights
-- Visual representation of core table structures and dependencies built from practical WMS consulting experience.
 - Focused on real-world entities such as orders, inventory, work queues, pick areas, and employees—mapped for clarity and operational relevance.
 - Demonstrates how data flows across key WMS operations including receiving, storage, picking, and shipping.
-- Built for developers, analysts, and consultants to quickly navigate and understand the WMS database for integration, reporting, or debugging.
 - Clearly separates operational tables (e.g., t_order, t_transaction, t_stored_item) from configuration/reference tables (e.g., t_pick_area, t_location, t_zone).

-## Use Case
-This model is useful for:
-- WMS Consultants & Developers – to understand, extend, or debug Körber WMS processes.
-- System Architects – to plan integrations and database optimization.
-- Businesses – to align operational strategies with database-level WMS insights.

 ## Table Insights (Sample)